AgaNowacka/currency-converter-react/README.md

-# Getting Started with Create React App
+# Description

+This is Currency Convert with Api in React.
+You can exchange diffrent currencies.

+## Technologies

+- Styled Components (themeProvider)
+- ES12 features
+- Hooks: useState, useEffect
+- Custom Hooks
+- Responsive Web Design
+- fetch

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with Create React App.

 ## Available Scripts